cryptoneth/Allora/README.md

 ---------------------------------------- Congrats Your Setup is Completed -------------------------------------

-## Now if you want to have your own unique model
+## 1. Now if you want to have your own unique model

-- Run Command below!!
+- Run command below!!
 - Buidl with the train_models.py file
-- To edit for the best your model & run
+- To edit for the best your 'own model' and run
-- Save model (ctrl X + Y) save ENTER
+- Save the model (ctrl X + Y) save ENTER

 ```bash
 nano train_models.py
 ```

-## How to train the model?
+## 2. How to train the model?

-- Run Command below!!
+- Run command below!!
 ```bash
 chmod +x ./start-train-model.sh
 ./start-train-model.sh
 ```

-## How to check train the model?
+## 3. How to check train the model?

-- Run Command below!!
+- Run docker command!!
 - Copied of CONTAINER ID
 - docker logs -f xxxxxxxxxx
-- Enter & check logs
+- Enter and check the logs

 ```bash
 sudo docker ps